 To win a Super Bowl same game parlay, you’ll need to have solid knowledge of the NFL and the teams competing in the big game.
 If you aren’t well-versed on the teams and players featured in the matchup, it will be incredibly difficult to make multiple correct predictions.

 The last thing you’ll need to take into account is what your goal is for betting on the Super Bowl.
-If you’re a professional handicapper and are looking to continue stacking up wins, same game parlay betting may not be your style.
-If you’re a casual bettor that just wants to make the game a little more interesting, Super Bowl same game parlay betting is an awesome way to ramp up the intensity on the biggest football game of the year.
+If you’re a professional handicapper and are looking to continue stacking up wins, same-game parlay betting may not be your style.
+If you’re a casual bettor who just wants to make the game a little more interesting, Super Bowl same game parlay betting is an awesome way to ramp up the intensity on the biggest football game of the year.

 Building Effective Super Bowl SGPs